Close up of papers in a filing shelf" alt="">

 Our expert legal team answer your questions about making an Assisted Delivery Error Claim

 When you initially contact a medical negligence solicitor, they will talk through what happened and assess if you have grounds for a birth injury claim.
-After this, they will investigate and access your medical records and any other evidence.
+After this, they will investigate and assess all evidence and medical records.
 You may be asked to provide proof of any financial losses or future costs.
 Everything is taken care of by expert solicitors who will explain the process step by step and answer every question you may have.

 There are many injuries associated with birth which can be considered ‘normal’.
-For instance, tearing during birth happens to 9 out of 10 first time mothers.
-However, there are also cases where birth injuries are not normal and are as a result of medical negligence during your pregnancy or birth.
+However, there are also cases where birth injuries are not normal and are a result of medical negligence during your pregnancy or birth.
 Speak to a specialist birth negligence lawyer who can help you understand if your birth injury could have been avoided with better medical care.

 Hospitals do not always want to admit liability, especially for birth injuries which can be so devastating to a family.
-Some claims may take months, while other claims could take years.
-It will all come down to the individual circumstances but you will be kept informed at each stage of your claim.
+Some claims may take months, while others could take years.
+It will all come down to the individual circumstances, but you will be kept informed at each stage of your claim.

 Assisted delivery error compensation is calculated according to the physical, mental and emotional impact it has.
-This includes practical factors such as a loss of earnings or care costs for your child, as well as costs for the trauma and the injury itself.
-No birth injury claim is exactly the same as another and so compensation will depend on the severity of the birth injury and the long lasting effects.
+This includes practical factors such as loss of earnings or care costs for your child, as well as costs for the trauma and the injury itself.
+No birth injury claim is the same as another and so compensation will depend on the severity of the birth injury and the long-lasting effects.

 Meet our Assisted Delivery Error team